-- 1. Open the file All Through The Night MOD1 and save it as All Through The Night MOD1A. - 2.
+- Open the file All Through The Night MOD1 and save it as All Through The Night MOD1A. - 2.
 Pan the Vocal track to the center and set its volume at about- 0.5 dB - 3.
 Insert an instance of ReaComp into the FX Chain for the Vox track. - 4.
 Set the Threshold to about -24 and the Ratio somewhere around 4:1.
 Set Knee size to around 15dB.
-Set the Wet gain to about +1.6dB. - As you play the song, adjust the settings to suit.
+Set the Wet gain to about +1.6dB. - 5.
+As you play the song, adjust the settings to suit.
 One possible set of suitable parameter values is shown on the right. - 6.
 As you play the track you might feel that the compression at times sounds about right but at other times is being applied too heavily.
 This is where we can use the track's own volume level to control its parameters.
 In this example, we will do this with the threshold only, but it could also be done with the ratio if you wished to. - 7.
 Click once on the Threshold fader. - 8.
-Click the Param button for this plug-in.
+Click the Param button for this plua-in.

-- 9. From the menu, then choose Parameter modulation/MIDI link then Audio control. - 10.
-Study the suggested settings shown in the screenshot below and adjust your settings accordingly as you play the song.
+- 10. Study the suggested settings shown in the screenshot below and adjust your settings accordingly as you play the song.
 Refer to the comments below. - 11.
 Notice in particular how the attack and release setting levels, the shape of the curve and the volume settings all help prevent the threshold from being adjusted too radically. - 12.
 Save and close the file when finished.